Where voice typing actually helps

 Meeting notes

-During a video call, hold the key and speak the important takeaway.
+During a video call, hold the key and speak the takeaway.
 Arugula inserts it into your notes app immediately.
-No scrambling to type fast enough, no forgetting what someone said five minutes later.
+No trying to type fast enough, no “I’ll write that down in a second,” then losing it.

-Since Arugula runs entirely on your Mac and doesn't record or store audio, there are no privacy concerns about dictating during sensitive meetings.
+Since Arugula runs entirely on your Mac and does not record or store audio, there is no cloud handoff in the middle of a sensitive conversation.

 Messaging

-Quick replies don't need the keyboard.
-Hold, speak, release — your message appears in the chat field.
-Works with Slack, Discord, Messages, WhatsApp Desktop, Teams, and any other messaging app.
+Hold, speak, release, and your message appears in the chat field.
+It works well for Slack, Discord, Messages, WhatsApp Desktop, Teams, and the small back-and-forth moments where typing feels slower than the thought itself.

 Accessibility

-Unlike cloud-based alternatives, your voice data stays completely private — an important consideration for personal and medical contexts.
+Unlike cloud-based alternatives, your voice data stays completely private, which matters even more in personal and medical contexts.

 Sometimes the fastest way to capture a thought is to say it.
 Use Arugula with Apple Notes, Obsidian, Day One, or any journaling app.
-Hold the key, say what you're thinking, release.
-Your words are saved.
+Hold the key, speak, release, and the thought is there before it turns into “I’ll remember that later.”

-With correction learning, Arugula gets better at understanding the names, places, and terms that matter in your personal life — not just work vocabulary.
+Saved phrases help with the names, places, and terms that matter in your personal life too, not just work vocabulary.

 New to voice typing?
 Read our guides on how to voice type on Mac and how speech recognition works.
 Coming from Dragon?
-See why Arugula is the best Dragon alternative.
+See why Arugula is a calmer Mac alternative.